Cost of attendance is a value that includes both the direct and indirect costs of your enrollment at Berklee College or Music.

 Other related expenses are the costs related to going to college that will not appear on a student's bill.
 For Berklee students, they include, but are not limited to the following:

 - Students and families must arrange and pay for all travel to and from Berklee.

-- The total cost of living off campus is estimated to be $13,850 for nine months.
+- The total cost of living off campus is estimated for nine months.
 Students should arrive on campus with the funds to cover the first two months of rent.

 For more detailed costs relating to the current academic year, please visit the Office of Student Accounts.